ITTechnic/PikiOs/README.md

 - removed nightly build scripts

 ## TODO
+- ONEPAGEOS is tightly bound to their app url :(
 - change the way variants work, move their location and allow drop in installer scripts
 - image caching mid build for resumes?